NitzanHen/agrippa.dev/src/pages/guides/setup-agrippa-in-a-project.md

   Agrippa detects a lot about your environment automatically.
 Particularly, you **don't** need to set the following options for a typical project, as they are already picked up by Agrippa:
   <br/>

   - **Framework**: as long as you have one of the supported frameworks installed (React, SolidJS, Preact or React Native), Agrippa should create components for it automatically.
-If you have more than one framework set up, you should explicitly specify which framework to use in the config or in the command line (see [options.reference](obsidian://open?vault=Notes&file=Agrippa%20docs%2Freference%2FGeneration%20Options)).
+If you have more than one framework set up, you should explicitly specify which framework to use in the config (also see the [Config Reference](/reference/config-options#framework)).

   - **Typescript**: Agrippa searches a `tsconfig.json` file in your project.
 If it finds one - it generates Typescript files by default (with all the bells and whistles), otherwise it generates vanilla JavaScript.
 For more information on configuring this behavior, visit our [Typescript](/environments/typescript) page.
 </Callout>